RhitChakraborty/Web-Scraping/README.md

 # Web-Scraping
-Web scraping of IMDb movies using Beautifulsoup
+1.Web scraping of IMDb movies using Beautifulsoup
+2.Web scraping and table extraction using BeautifulSoup